-A stream crossing on a new emergency access road to Forensic Psychiatric Hospital, in Coquitlam, BC, had specific requirements – being in an flood zone.
-The project team selected a Super•Cor Low Profile Arch for its flexible design and its ability to withstand a flood event and keep the emergency route open.
+A stream crossing on a new emergency access road to Forensic Psychiatric Hospital in Coquitlam, BC, had specific requirements, being in a flood zone.
+The project team selected a Super-Cor Low Profile Arch for its flexible design and its ability to withstand a flood event and keep the emergency route open.

 The structure was originally designed to be supported on stone columns.
 After reviewing our system with the consultant and performing a seismic design, the original foundation was reconsidered.
 Site-specific results indicated that the soil conditions were more favourable than previously assumed, so we could use a more cost-effective and relatively faster solution.

 The new solution used Rapid Impaction Compaction (RIC) to create a densified crust in the foundation soils (up to 5 m below the footings), which met the seismic performance of the culvert and allowed for lower cost concrete strip footings.

 Sheet pile was installed to facilitate excavation on the edges of the watercourse — this had the secondary benefit of confining the foundation soils and offering a level of scour protection.

 The project was under a tight timeline requiring the project team to be organized to meet the completion dates.
 The AIL engineering and manufacturing teams worked closely with the customer to ensure that the project was moving ahead as planned and the product was delivered to the site well ahead of the contractor’s requirements.
 Post-project feedback from the owner’s consultant and the contractor has been very positive.